March 5, 2019 By

 In What Environments Do People Use Voice?

 We also measured how men and women differ with regard to using voice commands.
-Just as last year’s survey showed, we still see a difference in use between genders:
+Just as the prior two years’ survey showed, we still see that men are far more likely to use voice with their devices:

 Next up, let’s examine how age influences the level of usage.
 Here is what we saw: